Traumatic Stress Research Group

 We have also developed Train the Trainer programmes to disseminate evidence-based approaches in collaboration with international partners.

-A key current collaboration is with colleagues at Ilia State University in Georgia that has resulted in trauma-focused cognitive behavioural therapy becoming available to PTSD sufferers in Georgia.
+A key current collaboration is with colleagues at Ilia State University in Georgia that have resulted in trauma-focused cognitive behavioural therapy becoming available to PTSD sufferers in Georgia.

 Our PTSD Registry has been developed over a number of years and is part of the National Centre for Mental Health (NCMH).